Article written by Elisa - Travel Writer & Local in France

 - How to go: by car (22min drive, route départamentale)

-One of the lesser-known French wine regions, Provence produces excellent wines.
-Due to the warm climate and proximity to the ocean, the wine of Provence has a wide range of excellent grapes that are often full-bodied and absolutely perfect table wine options.
+One of the lesser-known French wine regions, Provence produces excellent wines, primarily rosés (90%).
+Due to the warm climate and proximity to the ocean, the wine of Provence has a wide range of excellent grapes that are often full-bodied and absolutely perfect wine options.

-The region of Provence is dotted with vineyards and wine shops all over, many of which offer their own wine tasting in Provence experiences.
+The region of Provence is dotted with vineyards and wine shops all over, many of which offer their own wine-tasting experiences.
 Because wine-tasting and driving are far from perfect partners, we recommend taking a wine day tour from Nice with an expert guide.

-This Provence Wine Tour from Nice is for 8 people maximum visits three separate wineries with an expert wine guide.
+This Côtes de Provence Wine Tour from Nice visits three wineries with an expert wine guide.
 See vineyards, bottling rooms, cellars, and more, and sample wines from the region’s celebrated rosés to well-balanced reds and lively whites.

 Located in the beautiful Verdon Regional Park, Gorges du Verdon is one of Provence’s best places to visit.
 This is one of the largest canyons in Europe and reaches a depth of more than 700 meters.